 As has been the case since the dawn of time, children understand new technology far more than their adult counterparts.
-Take computers for example.
-It isn’t exactly a secret that the innovators in that industry are more likely to be part of the millennial crowd rather than the ever-retiring Baby Boomers.
-This same principal applies for mobile technology as well.
+Take computers .
+It isn’t exactly a secret that the innovators in that industry are more likely to be part of the millennial crowd and not the ever-retiring Baby Boomers.
+This same principle applies for mobile technology as well.
 Not only are younger folks the backbone of that particular industry, but people are learning about computer and smartphone technology at earlier ages.
 In fact, elementary schools across the country are now beginning to implement tablet devices in the classroom.

 What this means is that children of all ages are primed for new and technologically advanced methods of learning.
 And things like mobile applications can help to educate kids as well.
 Along these lines, here are some top apps to help that tablet-loving kid begin to learn the fundamentals of money.